tBaxter/questions-for-employers/README.md

 **How do you determine if someone is a poor fit for the company?**
 Same as above, they may tell you more than they mean to about what they value (and what they don't).

+**What characteristics do the people who are most celebrated have in common with each other?
+Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?**

 **If an employee does something harmful that isn't a fireable offense, how do you handle that?
 What steps do you take to create a culture of accountability?**
 They absolutely should have a plan for this.
 If they don't, any number of toxic-but-not-fireable behaviors are not being addressed.